chipchilders/migrate2cs/README_VMWARE.md

 [FILESERVER]
-### REQUIRED: this is where the OVA files will be copied to and then served from for CloudStack to access
+### REQUIRED: this is where the OVA files will be copied to and then served from for CloudPlatform to access
 host = 10.223.130.146
 username = root
 password = password
-port = 80                      ; this needs to be 80 or 443 for CloudStack to use it
+port = 80                      ; this needs to be 80 or 443 for CloudPlatform to use it
 base_uri = /                   ; the file name will be appended to this path in the url files_path = /mnt/share/ovas   ; this is where the files will get saved to and served from